tartieret/Vehicle-Detection/README.md

 1. Extract features using Histogram of Oriented Gradients (HOG) on a labeled training set of images

-2. Train a classifier Linear SVM classifier
+2. Train a Linear Support Vector Machine classifier

 3. Implement a sliding-window technique and use the trained classifier to search for vehicles in images.